AnthonyJamez12/Solidity_Learning/README.md

 This shows you how I install and set up my Dapps for the atom ide for front end and back end.
-Sorry if this is messy
+Sorry if this is messy Ill clean it up later